Organic Eprints frontpage

 Kaffka, Stephen; Bryant, Dennis and Denison, Ford (2005) Comparisons of organic and conventional maize and tomato cropping systems from a long-term experiment in California.
-Paper presented at Researching Sustainable Systems - International Scientific Conference on Organic Agriculture, Adelaide, Australia, September 21-23, 2005.
+Paper at: Researching Sustainable Systems - International Scientific Conference on Organic Agriculture, Adelaide, Australia, September 21-23, 2005.
+[Unpublished]

 Summary